orbitoosoft/orbitootoolkit/README.md

 ## Tags
-Sometimes we need to be able to customize the behavior based on the specific property of the entity (for example we have a special behavior for VIP customers).
-The allows to mark a such property using `Tag` and bind the domain service to specific `TaggedValue`.
+Sometimes we need to be able to customize the behavior based on the specific property of the entity (for example we need have a special behavior for VIP customers).
+The toolkit allows to mark a such property using `Tag` and bind the domain service to specific `TaggedValue`.
 For example:
 ```java
 public enum PokemonType {
     PIKACHU, CHARIZARD, ...